 '''

 post = Post(meta={'id': 42})

-prints 42, same as post.id
+prints 42

 print(post.meta.id)

-override default index, same as post.index
+override default index

 post.meta.index = 'my-blog'

 '''

 Note: Having all metadata accessible through meta means that this name is reserved and you shouldn't have a field called meta on your document.
-If you, however, need it you can still access the data using the get item (as opposed to attribute) syntax: post['meta'].
+If you, however, need it you can still access the data using the get item (as opposed to attribute) syntax: post ['meta'].